-As always, tax planning should be addressed throughout the year and should be an integral part of financial planning.
-We encourage you to contact your Baker Tilly advisor to discuss how these issues affect your tax position.
+Tax planning should be addressed throughout the year and be an integral part of financial planning.
+As always, we encourage you to contact your Baker Tilly advisor to discuss how these issues impact your tax position.

 Visit the sections below for our coverage of the most pressing year-end tax issues: